noseglid/atom-build/README.md

 It can provide anything which is allowed by the [custom build configuration](#custom-build-config).
 This includes the command, `cmd`, to execute, any arguments, `args`, and so on.

+_[optional]_ `on` will be called with a string which is the name of an event the build tool provider can emit.
+The build tool provider should call the `callback` when the specified event occurs.
+Events `build` may ask for include:
+  * `refresh` - call the callback if you want to force `build` to refresh all targets. this is common after the build file has been altered.

+_[optional]_ `off` will be called when `build` is no longer interested in that event.
+It may be because `build` is being deactivated, or refreshing its state. `build` will never call `off` for an event unless it has previoused registered a listener via `on` first.

-`isEligable` and `settings` will be called with the same value for `this` (which is an empty object at first).
-If you have to make any time consuming computation is `isEligable` it may be wise to store that in `this` and reuse it in `settings`.
+All functions will be called with the same value for `this` (which is an empty object at first).
+If you have to make any time consuming computation in for instance `isEligable` it may be wise to store the result in `this` and reuse it in `settings`.

 ## Analytics